vrcAlbert/documentation-api/source/php/behaviours/publishable.rst

 .. php:attr:: publication_bool_property

 	Required.
-	Column name use for save publish state.
-Column must have type ``boolean``.
+	Column used to store the publication state.
+Its data type must be ``boolean``.

 Methods
 *******